Faizal Saari: International

-Faizal made his national senior team debut in the Champions Challenge II in Dublin in 2009 at age of 18.
+Faizal made his national senior team debut in the Champions Challenge II in Dublin in 2009 aged 18.
 He was the members of the Malaysian squad that won the silver medal in the 2010 Asian Games.
 He also part of Malaysia youth team that won the 2012 Asian Hockey Youth Cup.
 He scored one of the two goals in the final against Pakistan.

 Faizal was the leading goal scorer at the 2018 Asian Men's Hockey Champions Trophy where he finished with 8 goals.
 Malaysia finished at the 3rd place after defeating Japan 3–2 in the penalty shootouts in the bronze medal match.